ajette/ICanHazPghPlow/README.md

 ## How to install?
 * It's a chrome extension.
 You can just clone this repo and unpack it locally in chrome in developer mode.
-* Okay, I published it also. https://chrome.google.com/webstore/detail/icanhazpghplow/hecnkipdakpeciljiompkdmjjaccfcnp?hl=en-US&gl=US
+* Okay, I published it also.
+[Chrome Extension](https://chrome.google.com/webstore/detail/icanhazpghplow/hecnkipdakpeciljiompkdmjjaccfcnp?hl=en-US&gl=US)

 ### Normal view of plows, restricted to raw data
 ![Alt text](/screenshots/normalview.png?raw=true "Normal Plow View")